PDF/A-1 vs PDF/A-2

 PDF/A-2 does not replace or supersede PDF/A-1 in any way.
 PDF/A-1 conform documents that were already created will remain valid PDF/A files for long-term archiving.
 Archived PDF/A-1 documents can remain unchanged in the storage archives, so an "upgrade" to PDF/A-2 is not necessary.

 For organizations that find the features introduced with PDF/A-2 useful, converting the original source documents to PDF/A-2 will have an advantage.
-But likewise, for organizations that do not see a benefit of the features introduced with PDF/A-2, converting source documents to PDF/A-1 will continue to work well, both - PDF/A-1 and PDF/A-2 fully support the long-term archiving of PDF documents.
+This includes a higher rate of successfully converted documents and smaller file sizes thanks to compressed object and XRef streams.
+But likewise, for organizations that do not see a benefit of the features introduced with PDF/A-2, converting source documents to PDF/A-1 will continue to work fine.
+Both - PDF/A-1 and PDF/A-2 fully support the long-term archiving of PDF documents.